Life altering lessons learned from four very different people brought together under one roof…

 First things first: this was not a communal house in the way many of you may instinctively think when you hear that phrase.
 It was not a co-op or a commune.
 The permanent residents most likely do not even consider it this.
 But this is the most fitting way to describe the experience of living here in my eyes.

 The home consisted of two rooms with bunk beds, one private room, a shared kitchen, a shared bathroom, and a living room.
 There were two permanent residents: the home owner who resided in one of the shared rooms and the house keeper who stayed in the living room.
 The rest of the rooms were filled with tenants accumulated from the Airbnb and Couchsurfing websites.
-From my experience, some came for the weekend, some stayed for as long as a half a year depending on their needs.
+From my experience, some came for the weekend and some stayed for as long as a half of a year depending on their needs.
 I was here for a little over two weeks.

 I call this a communal home because of the environment that was fostered here.
 People from all over the world with different lifestyles, beliefs, and reasons for staying were brought together under one roof.
 And the hosts were pros at handling it- there were even color coated shelves in the kitchen explaining what was okay for guests to use, what could be used and replaced, and what was off limits.
 There were signs all over the house on where to find resources and how to go about cleaning and maintaining different areas.